Why people don't want to invite a notetaker bot

 Option 1: Browser extensions

 Install a Chrome extension and it transcribes audio from your browser tab — Zoom Web, Google Meet, or Teams Web.
-Tools like Texta, Notta's Chrome extension, and Tactiq fall in this category.
+Tools like Tactiq, Notta's Chrome extension, and Texta fall in this category.

 Option 2: Native apps